technofocus-pte/cpltextndregionaldepth/Lab 1B/Lab 1B.md

     seguridad relacionadas con el uso de VPN.
 Este tema es un área clave que desea incluir, así que introduzca la siguiente solicitud:

-    **Please write a new section for this document about security policies related to VPN usage.
-This content is for a technical audience, so please provide specific details.**
+    ++Please write a new section for this document about security policies related to VPN usage.
+This content is for a technical audience, so please provide specific details.++

     ![](./media/image39.png)